Teaching Your Dog – ‘Place’ or ‘Settle on the Mat’.

 You can also practice moving his mat to different places in the house.
 Some dogs will catch onto this quickly, but because dogs don’t usually generalise, others will need to begin all over again in a different room.
 Progress, however, should be speedier.

 In addition, you can do away with the mat, by folding it to make it smaller and smaller, until eventually you can dispense with it altogether.
-You can then send your dog in a specific direction and ask your dog to ‘settle’ on the spot you want him to stay on.
+You can then send your dog in a specific direction and ask your dog to ‘settle’ on the spot you want them to stay on.

 Tips.

-Intersperse your high value treats, for medium value ones – give him the high value treat for really good moves onto the mat, or for a good, calm stay.
+Intersperse your high value treats, for medium value ones – give the high value treat for really good moves onto the mat, or for a good, calm stay.

 As you build the steps up you can begin to add in a cue – “go to mat” or “settle” etc as well as a release cue such as “free” or “o.k.” when you have finished the exercise.